What to Expect When You Study Abroad During a Pandemic

 Studying abroad in a pandemic presents a unique set of challenges to students, but that doesn’t mean it’s something that anyone should shy away from or miss out on!
-Thankfully, with the advent of effective vaccines and widespread public health protocols, it’s finally safer to travel and explore the world again – albeit with a few changes.
+Thankfully, with the advent of effective vaccines and widespread public health protocols, it’s safer to travel and explore the world – with a few changes.
 To help prepare you for what to expect, we spoke to students and SAF advisors to get their insights about what it’s like living and studying overseas right now.

 Difference in COVID-19 preparedness plans

 How one country reacts and adapts to the pandemic won’t be the same as another.
 Topics like face masks, vaccine passports and testing requirements vary greatly from one place to the next, and the same goes for college campuses.
-For instance, one SAF student who studied in London for a semester last year had to agree to test herself for COVID-19 twice a week for the duration of her program, as part of her campus public health guidelines.
-Other universities have enacted measures like health screenings, mask mandates, and proof of vaccination, in order to be allowed on campus.
+For instance, one SAF student who studied in London for a semester last year had to agree to test herself for COVID-19 twice a week for the duration of her program as part of her campus public health guidelines.
+Other universities have measures like health screenings, mask mandates, and proof of vaccination, for student to be allowed on campus.
 Depending on where you’re studying, you might find these policies and restrictions more or less rigid than what you’re used to at home.

 Questions about Asia

 Be prepared for your foreign classmates to ask plenty of questions about where you’re from!
 These days, especially as we’re unable to travel freely and explore, people are more curious than ever about different countries and cultures.
 Sometimes, though, these questions can go a bit awry; one SAF Japan student who studied in the US for a year was often asked where in China he was from!
 If something like this happens, just be patient and don’t take it personally that the person asking doesn’t know very much about your culture.
 Use it as an opportunity to educate them instead!